-- □ Return to ArcGIS Pro. - Add the network dataset you just created (Morgantown_ND) using the Add Data button.
+Return to your map.
+The network dataset you just created (Morgantown_ND) should already be on your map.
 You don't need to see the network to conduct the network analysis.
 So, we would suggest not making it visible on the map.
 Uncheck it in the Contents Pane.